-Response If you want to manage the storage using SMS, answer Y, otherwise answer N. The high-level qualifier for the installation (referred to as INSTROOT throughout this guide) You can use more than one high-level qualifier (such as ACME.DEV.VA10).
+Screen Response DO YOU WANT TO USE SMS MANAGED STORAGE FOR THIS INSTALLATION Y/N [N] : If you want to manage the storage using SMS, answer Y, otherwise answer N. THE SOFTWARE WILL BE INSTALLED UNDER THE HIGH LEVEL QUALIFIER THAT YOU WILL CHOOSE.
+ENTER THE HIGH LEVEL QUALIFIER ["QUALIFIER"] : The high-level qualifier for the installation (referred to as INSTROOT throughout this guide) You can use more than one high-level qualifier (such as ACME.DEV.VA10).
 The total length must be less than or equal to twenty characters.
 The qualifiers can be the same as the ones used for the installation (step 1).
-The words "transmit" and "buildkit" cannot be used as high-level qualifiers.
-This prompt is displayed only if SMS is used to manage the installation (you answered Y to the first prompt).
-Enter the storage class The unit name for temporary datasets used during the installation procedure.
-This prompt is displayed only if SMS is not used to manage the installation (you answered N to the first prompt).
-The volume name for temporary datasets used during the installation procedure Confirm the entered details Enter the output class for Oracle Connect for CICS output.
-Assigning a device which is set on HOLD prevents the loss of log information when the Oracle Connect for CICS started tasks finish (the default is A).
-A job card is displayed.
-If you want to use a replacement card, it must be entered as it will appear in the job.
-You can enter up to six lines.
-Enter a blank line to end input.
-If you do not enter a card, the Oracle Connect for CICS default card is used.
+The words "transmit" and "buildkit" cannot be used as high-level qualifiers ENTER THE STORCLASS FOR TEMP DATASETS ['STORCLASS'] : This prompt is displayed only if SMS is used to manage the installation (you answered Y to the first prompt).
+Enter the storage class ENTER THE UNIT NAME FOR INSTALLATION TEMP DATASETS [3390] : The unit name for temporary datasets used during the installation procedure.
+ENTER THE VOLUME NAME FOR INSTALLATION TEMP DATASETS : This prompt is displayed only if SMS is not used to manage the installation (you answered N to the first prompt).
+The volume name for temporary datasets used during the installation procedure PLEASE CONFIRM (YES/NO/QUIT) [YES] : Confirm the entered details ENTER THE OUTPUT CLASS FOR INSTALLATION OUTPUT [A] : Enter the output class for Oracle Connect for IMS/TM output.
+Assigning a device which is set on HOLD prevents the loss of log information when the Oracle Connect for the IMS/TM started tasks finish (the default is A).